 Whilst the literature is full of theory and mathematics for calculating the “Time Value of Money”, I am more interested in the “Money Value of Time”.
 In this frenetic hyper-connected-to-everything world we live in, so abundant in everything (for those lucky to live in wealthy first world countries), what is the one thing we treasure most?
 For me, it is time.

-Similarly, organisations need to evaluate and define the money value of time within their own operations.
+Similarly, organizations need to evaluate and define the money value of time within their own operations.
 The value of process cycle time reduction is not simply in the productivity benefits that may accrue from automating or out-sourcing business processes.
 The greater value is in the actual hours per process saved from initiation to successful completion.
 How is it that sophisticated enterprises can easily calculate the cost saving of head-count reductions, but place no value on cycle time reductions?
-If a process change actually increased cost but reduced time, would it be pursued?
-In project evaluations, we discount the future value of free cash flows generated from the investment, but how do we evaluate the money benefit of time saving through process improvement?
-My fear is, that too many organisations have not calculated their money value of time, and this may have potentially dire consequences for their fortunes.

 For in a global economy, process velocity and agility will segregate the winners from the laggards.
-When the cumulative opportunity cost of delays is organisational irrelevancy and ultimately collapse, the value of time gains urgent recognition.
+When the cumulative opportunity cost of delays is organizational irrelevancy and ultimately collapse, the value of time gains urgent recognition.
 When the opportunity of speed is out-performance, the appreciated money value of time soars.

-Whether it is in glamorous new product research and development or mundane employee on-boarding, those organisations that save time and seize their opportunities sooner will continuously out-perform their competition.
+Whether it is in glamorous new product research and development or mundane employee on-boarding, those organizations that save time and seize their opportunities sooner will continuously out-perform their competition.
 And it is not about just executing each transaction faster, that makes the difference – it is the total process duration that needs to be reduced.
 And that means continuously eliminating the bottlenecks.
 Bottlenecks arise from poor process definitions and lack of process understanding amongst participants.
-They result from a lack of structured data collection requiring frequent data acquisition iterations.
-They result from slow and untraceable information exchanges.
-They result from poorly substantiated decision requests that cause approval bottlenecks.
-And they result from complex system user-interfaces that require extensive training and support.

-The key step for organisations is to set a value on process time reductions, and to re-evaluate initiatives that remove bottlenecks accordingly.
-When the benefits of process optimisation start to flow (and they tend to flow quickly to all corners of an organisation) management generally rapidly acknowledges and reassess upward the money value of time saving, releasing further investment for elimination of process bottlenecks.
-This then tends to set in motion a virtuous circle where process optimisation success feeds into an upward re-evaluation of the money value of time and in turn to further investment in eliminating bottlenecks, until process speed is constrained only by the limits of the innovation cycle and global market demand, and never by the capacity of the organisation to deliver best-in-class process performance.
+This then tends to set in motion a virtuous circle where process optimization success feeds into an upward re-evaluation of the money value of time and in turn to further investment in eliminating bottlenecks, until process speed is constrained only by the limits of the innovation cycle and global market demand, and never by the capacity of the organization to deliver best-in-class process performance.

-Our vision at IQX is to help organisations unlock the money value of time by accelerating process outcomes.
-We do this by focussing on the people executing the processes.
+Our vision at IQX is to help organizations unlock the money value of time by accelerating process outcomes.
+We do this by focusing on the people executing the processes.
 We help users save time by providing earlier and more holistic business insights by incorporating supporting documentation, enable quicker and broader collaboration by including external participants, and deliver more streamlined and intuitive user-experiences by spanning multiple back-end applications.
-We believe the value proposition in reducing cycle times (whilst also reducing risk and direct costs) for processes such as capital expenditure request approvals or new product introductions is compelling, and encourage all organisations to assess their process performance against industry benchmarks to evaluate their longer-term competitiveness.
-In our experience, dramatic process improvements are readily achievable through a combination of web and native mobile apps, automated workflow and approvals, document management, cross-system integration and effective process monitoring.
-So, finish your work day sooner, and enjoy some time on the deck watching your son mowing the lawn for a well-deserved $10!

 Related Posts